The History of Life Coaching: Key Lessons & Insights

 Transcendentalism was a philosophical movement led by writers and philosophers in New England.
 The main spearhead of this movement was believed to be Ralph Waldo Emerson.

 But Emerson wanted the people of America to have their own culture.
-He described two mental states:
+He described the following two mental states:

-• The lower state: Someone in this state struggles to separate their identity from their own occupation
+• The lower state: Someone in this state struggles to separate their identity from their occupation.

-Although no one back then described Emerson as a “coach”, the way he expressed his thoughts would ultimately help people change how they viewed themselves within society to level up as whole people.
+Although no one back then described Emerson as a “coach,” how he expressed his thoughts would ultimately help people change how they viewed their societal role and become more self-assured in their identity.

 The Inner Game of Tennis: From Sports Coaching to Interpersonal Coaching

-Timothy Gallwey’s book is called The Inner Game of Tennis: The Classic Guide to the Mental Side of Peak Performance.
-As a leading innovator in sports psychology, Gallwey held powerful insight into how the minds of athletes need to work to perform at a high level.
+As a leading innovator in sports psychology, Gallwey wrote about how the minds of athletes need to work to perform at the highest level.
 His book teaches would-be athletes how to focus their minds, find a state of relaxed concentration, and build their skills using smart practice methods.

-But even though his book was targeted at athletes, Gallwey ended up giving lectures to business leaders across the U.S. much more often than he would actually lecture athletes!
-Lots of his teachings about non-judgmental observations, mental focus, and relaxed concentration applied just as much to these business professionals as to any type of athlete.
-His teachings are about helping people realize their full potential.
+His theories about non-judgmental observations, mental focus, and relaxed concentration applied just as much to these business professionals as to any type of athlete.
+In a nutshell, his teachings are about helping people realize their full potential.

-From Gallwey’s book and lectures came flooding a ton of other creative thinkers who had their own ideas for unique coaching techniques.
-These thinkers developed ways that people could shift their mindset to improve their performance in several aspects of their lives.
-Coaching opened up into many different forms.
+Gallwey inspired many other creative thinkers with their ideas for unique coaching techniques.
+These thinkers developed ways for people to shift their mindsets and improve their performance in several aspects.
+Coaching opened its doors to:

 • Executive performance and business management